 Private and international schools in The Hague

-Private and international schools are partly funded by the Dutch Ministry of Education, which means that while they have greater flexibility when it comes to the curricula and teaching methods, they’re still required to meet the standards set by the ministry.
+In Dutch international schools, the language of instruction is often English and a foreign or international curriculum is taught.
+These schools are partly funded by the state, so, while they have greater flexibility when it comes to the curricula and teaching methods, they’re still required to meet the standards set by the Dutch Ministry of Education, Culture and Science.
+However, thanks to the state subsidy, while school fees are charged, rates are generally affordable.

 Are you an expat living in The Hague?